jonathanwilsonami/stat-515/README.md

 ## Publish To Github Pages

 I added a github workflow ci-cd to automatically push to Github pages.
 So when you add your changes and push it should automatically push the quarto site too.
+Make sure you run quarto render to render before pushing your changes.

 If you need to manually push to Github Pages use the following command: